 Unity platform is made of two core sets of solutions:

-This is the part of the platform interfacing with customers, building the customer base, and optimize the acquisition of users, the cost of acquisition, and the lifetime value of those accounts.
+This is part of the platform interfacing with customers, building the customer base, and optimizing the acquisition of users, the cost of acquisition, and the lifetime value of those accounts.

 Distribution Model and Go-to-market strategy